Lesson Name: Coronavirus Disease 2019

 How long does Coronavirus live on different surfaces?

 Preliminary research suggests that the coronavirus can survive longer on harder surfaces like metal and plastic.
-Here’s how long the virus could last on common surfaces but this is still subject to a upcoming researches.
+Here’s how long the virus could last on common surfaces but this is still subject to upcoming research.

 - Paper and Tissue Paper 3 hours